swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 ![GraalVM Download Page - Login](./images/oracle-acct.png)

-After downloading the Core, highlighted in the steps above, you can download any of the following optional package / languages for GraalVM.
+After downloading the Core (highlighted in the steps above), you can download any of the following optional modules/languages for GraalVM.
 All of these are available from the page we downloaded the core:

-Please download the following optional packages:
+Please download the following optional modules:

 * Oracle GraalVM Enterprise Edition Native Image
 * GraalVM LLVM Toolchain Plugin